Verified

 This state is completely inaccessible to worldlings (puthujjana), Stream-enterers, or Once-Returners.
 It can only be attained by Non-Returners (Anāgāmī) and Arahats who have also perfectly mastered all eight worldly jhānas.

 To enter it, the master ascends through the eight jhānas sequentially, resolving to suspend consciousness.
 Upon emerging from the Base of Neither-Perception-Nor-Non-Perception, the mind-stream completely halts for up to seven days.
-During this time, breathing stops, the heartbeat slows to an imperceptible crawl, and the body is sustained purely by the physical life faculty (rūpa-jīvitindriya) and thermal heat.
+During this time, breathing stops, and the body is sustained purely by the physical life faculty (rūpa-jīvitindriya) and thermal heat.
 The body cannot be destroyed by fire, water, or weapons while in this state.

 Textual References